RetroDECK/ES-DE/TRANSLATIONS.md

 ## License and copyright

 ES-DE is released under the MIT license which is a permissive license that allows commercial use.
 Any translation work will as such be MIT licensed too.
-This is clearly indicated in the .po translation message catalog files that are used as the basis for the translation work.
-By contributing translations to ES-DE you'll also agree to transferring your copyright to the project, and to its parent company Northwestern Software AB.
-Although the majority of ES-DE users are running the free and fully open source desktop ports, there is also a paid Android app that is partially closed source.
-By transferring the copyright as indicated you'll not be able to claim monetary compensation for any sales of the Android app.
-The copyright owner is also clearly indicated in the .po translation message catalog files.
+This is clearly indicated in the .po message catalog files that are used as the basis for the translation work.
+By contributing translations to ES-DE you'll also agree to transferring your copyright to the project and its owning company Northwestern Software AB.
+The copyright owner is also clearly indicated in the .po message catalog files.

 ## High level approach